Alistair Overeem: Mixed martial arts career

-Overeem had his first MMA professional fight at 19 years old, defeating Ricardo Fyeet by submission on at It's Showtime, the first event of the eponymously named promotion.
+Overeem had his first MMA professional fight at 19 years old, defeating Ricardo Fyeet by submission on at It's Showtime, the first event of the self-titled promotion.

 Early MMA career

 After posting a 10–3 record in Fighting Network Rings, M-1, It's Showtime, and 2 Hot 2 Handle, Overeem debuted in the Pride Fighting Championships on 20 July 2002, defeating Yusuke Imamura by TKO in 44 seconds.

 Pride FC

 Overeem won two more fights in Pride before entering the 2003 Pride Middleweight Grand Prix at Pride Total Elimination 2003 and losing to future UFC Light heavyweight Champion Chuck Liddell in the quarterfinal match.
 Overeem rebounded to defeat Tomohiko Hashimoto at the Inoki Bom-Ba-Ye 2003 in 36 seconds.
 On 31 October 2004, Overeem fought Hiromitsu Kanehara, defeating him by TKO in the second round at Pride 28.
 Overeem lost his next fight against Brazilian Top Team fighter Antônio Rogério Nogueira.

 In 2005, Overeem entered the Pride Middleweight Grand Prix at Pride Total Elimination 2005, in which he defeated UFC Light heavyweight Champion Vitor Belfort by submission in the opening round.
 Overeem moved on to fight Igor Vovchanchyn in the quarterfinals at Pride Critical Countdown 2005 and won via submission in under two minutes.
 Overeem lost in the semifinals to the eventual champion Maurício Rua.

 In February 2006, Overeem fought Russian Top Team favourite Sergei Kharitonov.
 Overeem won, dislocating Kharitonov's shoulder in the process.
 With his win over Kharitonov, Overeem secured a spot in the Pride 2006 Openweight Grand Prix at Pride Total Elimination Absolute.
 He fought Brazilian jiu-jitsu specialist Fabrício Werdum, and lost via kimura in the second round.